Fire burning for 2nd day disrupts center of New Zealand city

-WELLINGTON, New Zealand (AP) — A fire burning for a second day at a convention center that was under construction in New Zealand’s largest city was causing more disruption Wednesday and casting doubt on whether the building would be ready to host a meeting of world leaders in 2021.
+WELLINGTON, New Zealand (AP) — A fire burning for a second day at a convention center under construction in New Zealand’s largest city was causing more disruption Wednesday and casting doubt on whether the building would be ready to host a meeting of world leaders in 2021.

+Prime Minister Jacinda Ardern told reporters there were contingency plans in place so the meeting would go ahead in Auckland whether or not the convention center was ready.

+“We’re in a much better space than this morning,” Ardern said Wednesday afternoon as she visited the site.

-Officials said a mixture of bitumen, straw-like material and plywood in the roof cavity of the seven-story structure was continuing to burn and firefighters could not properly access the area.
-They planned to let the fire burn itself out later Wednesday while preventing it spreading further.
+Officials said a mixture of bitumen, straw and plywood in the roof cavity of the seven-story structure was continuing to burn and firefighters could not properly access the area.
+They planned to let the fire burn itself out later Wednesday while preventing it spreading farther.

 “The plan is to sacrifice the roof, and in doing so allow the debris from the roof to drop down,” Ron Devlin, the area commander for Fire and Emergency New Zealand, told reporters.

-The agency said more than 100 firefighters and support staff continued to battle the blaze and that by early afternoon, about 70 percent of the roof had burned itself out.
+The agency said more than 100 firefighters and support staff continued to battle the blaze and that by early afternoon, about 70% of the roof had burned itself out.

 City workers were told to avoid downtown Auckland if they could, and many buildings and some streets remained closed.